How many sets should you do per muscle group and week for muscle growth and strength gains?

 “If about 15–20 sets per muscle and week seem to be enough for most people, why do some of your training programs contain much higher training volume?
 Sometimes twice as many sets or more?”

 The reason is that those of our training programs that have a very large training volume rarely include a lot of training to failure.
-In cases where the volume is far higher than about 15–20 sets per week, it is almost always in the form of percentage-based strength training where you stop your sets long before failure.
+In cases where the volume is far higher than about 15–20 sets per week, it is almost always in the form of percentage-based strength training where you stop your sets long before failure, like our bench press programs and powerlifting programs.
 This significantly reduces how tiring the set is, and you can therefore do more sets before you have done “too much”.

-In those of our programs where the training is not percentage-based in the same way, the weekly volume often lands much closer to the order of magnitude we have mentioned above.
+In those of our programs where the training is not percentage-based in the same way, the weekly volume often lands much closer to what is mentioned above.
 Exceptions may be some of our advanced training programs, for advanced lifters and bodybuilders.

 When you are training, a habituation effect takes place.
 This habituation means that your muscles will take the most damage from your training in the beginning when you do something new, and then take less and less damage as you get more used to the movements and loads.